This is part of our “rerun” series!

 “Travelin’ Joe” (voiced by Dr. Joe Oliver) will take us back in time.

-Brother Riggins is voices by Rev. Bill Rodebaugh.
+Brother Riggins is voiced by Rev. Bill Rodebaugh.

 Sam Brown is the voice of Dick Huddleston.